PureIso/FileAuditService/README.md

 ## Core Features

-Service will monitor specified directory and output the following on detection to a specifide output directory
+Service will monitor access to specified directory.
+The service will log the following information below if those information can be traced.

 - Output
   - Timestamp